AntaeusNar/gpt-j-6b-gpu-docker/README.md

 ```

-For developemnt clone the repository and run on server:
+For development clone the repository and run on server:

 ```
 docker run -p8080:8080 --gpus all --rm -it $(docker build -q .)